 Having your property valued is the first step on a very long path to moving house.
 It may seem like an easy task for a practiced estate agent, but more thought goes into your valuation than meets the eye.
-Our agents share their valuation secrets to help you get the most out of the process.
+Want to know the industry secrets?
+Of course, you do!

 Appraising a home isn't an exact science.
 At the end of the day, a home is only worth what someone is willing to pay for it.